Case Studies

 Clinic Overview

-Founded in 1989, Lake Emma Animal Hospital in central Florida needed a loyalty program that improved the hospital’s revenue stream by solidifying client loyalty and helped staff navigate more confidently through the inevitable money conversations.
+Founded in 1989, Lake Emma Animal Hospital in Central Florida needed a loyalty program that improved the hospital’s revenue stream by solidifying client loyalty and helped staff navigate confidently through the inevitable money conversations.

-Customers since 2015, the PetDesk loyalty program was implemented and customized in 2017, and as helped create a loyal base of customers for Lake Emma.
+Customers since 2015, the PetDesk Loyalty Program was implemented and customized in 2017, and has helped create a loyal base of customers for Lake Emma.

-Today, clients keep coming back to the full service, AAHA-accredited hospital with five doctors and staff of 40.
+Today, clients keep returning to the full-service, AAHA-accredited hospital with five doctors and a staff of 40.
 Revenue is healthy with all the return business.
 However, the hospital has had to work hard to achieve these streamlined results.
 Most recently, it involved doubling their efforts to increase client loyalty.

 Like many veterinary clinics, Lake Emma is always trying to maintain client loyalty.
 Competition from online sources and retail stores is fierce.
 Consequently, the hospital is always on the lookout for ways to motivate clients to keep coming back.